 We made it!

 At most every other point in history, living to see your first birthday was an incredible feat.
-You beat the odds.
+It mean you beat the odds.
 To be one means you survived jungle cats, the ever classic “everything must go” style plagues, and all the earth changing elements good ol’ Captain Planet could throw your way.

 I’ve always looked young for my age, and so does this company.
 We’re one, but a mature one.